 The tables above exclude overcollateralisation.
-In accordance with the recommendations of NBRK, collateral in the form of income from future contract is not sufficient and cannot be used in calculation of allowances.
-As at 31 December 2021 the loans to corporate customers with net carrying amount of KZT 16,751 million (31 December 2020: KZT 15,714 million) are secured by income from future contracts.
+In accordance with the recommendations of the NBRK, collateral in the form of income from future contracts is not sufficient and cannot be used in estimate of allowance.
+As at 31 December 2022, loans to corporate customers with a net carrying amount of KZT 14,531 million (31 December 2021: KZT 16,751 million) are secured by income from future contracts.

-Amount recorded in the item "No collateral or other credit enhancement" comprises unsecured loans and parts of loans, which are not fully secured.
+The amount recorded in the item 'No collateral or other credit enhancement' comprises unsecured loans and parts of loans, which are not fully secured.

 For majority of loans the fair value of collateral was assessed at the reporting day.
-The Bank also has loans, for which the fair value of collateral was assessed at the loan inception date and it was not updated for further changes, and loans for which the fair value of collateral is not determined and cannot be determined.
+The Bank also has loans for which the fair value of collateral was assessed at the loan inception date and it was not updated for further changes, and loans for which the fair value of collateral is not determined and cannot be determined.
 Information on the valuation of collateral is based on when this estimate was made, if any.